lukso-network/docs/docs/learn/digital-assets/metadata-management/cascade-and-sense-support.md

 ---
-sidebar_label: 'Cascade And Sense Support For NFTs'
+sidebar_label: 'Cascade and Sense Support'
 sidebar_position: 6
-description: 'Introduction to implementation cascade and sense protocol of nfts at LUKSO network'
+description: 'Introduction to implementation Cascade and Sense Protocol of NFTs at LUKSO network'
 ---

-# Tokens & NFT 2.0
+# Cascade and Sense Support for NFT Metadata

 :::success Useful Tip

-The [guide section](../../digital-assets/token/create-lsp7-token.md) will walk you through uploading images and metadata to Cascade and Sense protocol on [LUKSO Testnet](../../../networks/testnet/parameters.md).
+This guide will walk you through uploading images and metadata to Cascade and Sense Protocol on [LUKSO Testnet](../../../networks/testnet/parameters.md).

 :::